impishj/Css-To-Inline-Styles/readme.md

 2. Copy the output in the window

 Credits:
-Jeremy Sewell Made with Platypus in about an hour! http://sveinbjorn.org/platypus/
+Jeremy Sewell Made this with Platypus in about an hour! http://sveinbjorn.org/platypus/

 Based completely on Tijs Verkoyen's CssToInlineStyles class. which can be found here: http://classes.verkoyen.eu/css_to_inline_styles

 Tijs Verkoyen is not in any way associated with this application.

-Licence:
+Licence for the OSX application:
 Jeremy Sewell releases this thing into the public Domain, it's free, just don't redistribute for commercial purposes.

+Licence for the php class contained within the application:

 The PHP Script CssToInlineStyles class is Copyright©, Tijs Verkoyen.
 All rights reserved.